diego-caylent/rails-demo/README.md

 	docker build -t demo-app_web .

-you can also use docker compose tu build the web application with
-	 `docker-compose build`

 Run Docker container

     docker run -d -p 80:3000 demo-app_web

+you can also use docker compose tu build and run the application with
+	docker-compose up